nkohari/nate.io/content/work.md

 {% lead-in %}I'm an internet engineer.{% /lead-in %} I build thoughtful, polished web interfaces and scalable, high-performance APIs.
 I care deeply about creating user experiences that are surprisingly great.

-I've spent the last {% duration since="2019-08-05" /%} at [Stripe](https://stripe.com), where I'm a [staff engineer](https://staffeng.com/) and the technical lead for Developer AI, finding ways to use artificial intelligence to enhance Stripe's developer experience.
-Before that, I spent three years as the technical lead for Docs, where I oversaw a multi-year effort to build a modern infrastructure for [Stripe's documentation](https://stripe.com/docs/).
+I've spent the last {% duration since="2019-08-05" /%} at [Stripe](https://stripe.com), where I'm a [staff engineer](https://staffeng.com/) and the technical lead of Developer AI, finding ways to use artificial intelligence to enhance Stripe's developer experience.
+Before that, I spent three years as the technical lead of Docs, where I oversaw a multi-year effort to build a modern infrastructure for [Stripe's documentation](https://stripe.com/docs/).

 Before Stripe, I spent most of my career working for smaller companies, or starting my own.
 Over the {% duration since="2004-06-01" /%} of my career, I've held a wide range of roles from engineer to executive, and I also spent a few years as an independent consultant.